Alexander-Nasuta/Optimizing-Fairness-in-Production-Planning/README.md

 “This work has been supported by the FAIRWork project (www.fairwork-project.eu) and has been funded within the European Commission’s Horizon Europe Programme under contract number 101049499.
 This paper expresses the opinions of the authors and not necessarily those of the European Commission.
 The European Commission is not liable for any use that may be made of the information contained in this presentation.”

-Copyright © RWTH of FAIRWork Consortium
+Copyright © RWTH of the FAIRWork Consortium